ADI schemes for heat equations with irregular boundaries and interfaces in 3D with applications: Numerical method

 Given the numerical solutions $v_i$ and $w_i^k$ for $i=0,1,\cdots,N$, let $v_h(x)$ and $w_h^k(x)$ be two grid functions such that $v(x_i)=v_i$ and $w_h^k(x_i) = w_i^k$ for all $i=0,1,\cdots,N$.
 One can compute the integral operators by interpolating from the grid functions $v_h(x)$ and $w^k_h(x)$.
 Due to the jump of the potential functions on the interface $\{a,b\}$, one should also take into account the jump values in the Lagrangian interpolation.
 More details on the correction and interpolation methods are described in \cite{Zhou2023}, and we omit them here.

-\begin{remark} When $\kappa$ is a constant, it is not too difficult to obtain an analytical expression of $G(y,x)$ and use it to form the $2\times 2$ system \eqref{eqn:bie-1d}, which is then solved with a direct solver.
-As long as the unknown density $\varphi$ is solved, it only requires solving an equivalent interface problem with known jump conditions and the computational cost is as much as solving a tri-diagonal system.
-In this case, the KFBI is similar to Mayo's method \cite{Mayo1984, Mayo1985, Mayo1992}.
-Nevertheless, we mention that the KFBI method is more general than traditional boundary integral methods since it is also able to solve variable coefficient problems \cite{Ying2014}.
-We will report the results for variable coefficient problems in the future. \end{remark}
+\begin{remark} When $\kappa$ is a constant, it is not too difficult to obtain an analytical expression of $G(y,x)$ and use it to form the $2\times 2$ system in \eqref{eqn:bie-1d}, which is then solved with a direct solver.
+Once the unknown density $\varphi$ is determined, one only needs to solve an equivalent interface problem with known jump conditions, and the computational cost is comparable to that of solving a tridiagonal system.
+In this case, the KFBI method is similar to Mayo's method \cite{Mayo1984, Mayo1985, Mayo1992}.
+The KFBI method is more general than traditional boundary integral methods in that it can also handle variable-coefficient problems \cite{Ying2014}.
+We do not pursue that extension here. \end{remark}